 Sexualized violence can be prevented by building a community culture that recognizes and agrees on the necessity of consent, respect, and communication during sexual interactions.

-Every member of the Oberlin College and Conservatory community has a responsibility to act ethically and respectfully toward other community members, and to hold peers and colleagues to that standard.
+Every member of the Oberlin College community has a responsibility to act ethically and respectfully toward other community members, and to hold peers and colleagues to that standard.
 There are many ways you can act to make our community safer and help prevent sexualized violence.

 1. Trust your gut.